Kuadrant/authorino/docs/user-guides/token-normalization.md

 This user guide focuses on the aspect of mutation of the identity claims resolved from an authentication token, to a certain data format and/or by extending them, so that required attributes can thereafter be trusted to be present among the claims, in a desired form.
 For such, Authorino allows to extend resolved identity objects with custom attributes (custom claims) of either static values or with values fetched from the [Authorization JSON](./../architecture.md#the-authorization-json).

-For not only normalizing the identity claims for purpose of writing simpler authorization checks and policies, but also getting Authorino to issue a new token in a normalized format, check the [Festival Wristband tokens](./../features.md#festival-wristband-tokens-responsewristband) feature.
+For not only normalizing the identity claims for purpose of writing simpler authorization checks and policies, but also getting Authorino to issue a new token in a normalized format, check the [Festival Wristband tokens](./../features.md#festival-wristband-tokens-responsesuccessheadersdynamicmetadatawristband) feature.

 <details>
   <summary>
     <strong>Authorino features in this guide:</strong>
     <ul>
-      <li>Identity verification & authentication → <a href="./../features.md#extra-identity-extension-extendedproperties">Identity extension</a></li>
+      <li>Identity verification & authentication → <a href="./../features.md#extra-identity-extension-authenticationdefaults-and-authenticationoverrides">Identity extension</a></li>
-      <li>Identity verification & authentication → <a href="./../features.md#api-key-identityapikey">API key</a></li>
+      <li>Identity verification & authentication → <a href="./../features.md#api-key-authenticationapikey">API key</a></li>
-      <li>Identity verification & authentication → <a href="./../features.md#openid-connect-oidc-jwtjose-verification-and-validation-identityoidc">OpenID Connect (OIDC) JWT/JOSE verification and validation</a></li>
+      <li>Identity verification & authentication → <a href="./../features.md#jwt-verification-authenticationjwt">JWT verification</a></li>
-      <li>Authorization → <a href="./../features.md#json-pattern-matching-authorization-rules-authorizationjson">JSON pattern-matching authorization rules</a></li>
+      <li>Authorization → <a href="./../features.md#pattern-matching-authorization-authorizationpatternmatching">Pattern-matching authorization</a></li>
     </ul>
   </summary>